 Head Pain Worsened by Straining

 Straining commonly aggravates the head pain caused by a brain tumor.
 Coughing, sneezing, heavy lifting, and straining to have a bowel movement are typical triggers for increased head pain.
+The increased pain is due to a temporary increase in intracranial pressure than accompanies straining.

 Head Pain Affected by Position